fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 ## Understanding the Aqua compiler output

-Aqua compiler emits TypeScript or JavaScript which in turn can be called from a js-based environemt.
+Aqua compiler emits TypeScript or JavaScript which in turn can be called from a js-based environment.
 The compiler outputs code for the following entities:

-1. Exported `func` declarations are turned into callable async functioks
+1. Exported `func` declarations are turned into callable async functions
 2. Exported `service` declarations are turned into functions which register callback handler in a typed manner
 3. For every exported `service` the compiler generated it's interface under the name `{serviceName}Def`